Accredited by the Royal Institution of Chartered Surveyors (RICS)

 Studying at an accelerated rate enables faster progression into a career or postgraduate opportunities.

-From 2016 the School of the Built Environment is introducing a new mode of study for many of its undergraduate courses; the Accelerated Degree.
+The School of the Built Environment now offers a new mode of study for many of its undergraduate courses; the Accelerated Degree.
 Whilst covering the same content as a traditional three year undergraduate degree, the accelerated degree is taught over three trimesters rather than two semesters.
 This more intense mode of study means that you can complete your degree in a shorter period of time, therefore allowing you to progress more quickly into work or further study.

 This course combines academic study with the application of professional skills and competencies and is taught through a combination of academic study and project work.
 You will work with students from other related courses, mirroring the multidisciplinary, team-based approach of the modern construction and property industry.